rstudio/pins-python/docs/intro.md

 ```

 The pins package publishes data, models, and other R objects, making it easy to share them across projects and with your colleagues.
-You can pin objects to a variety of pin *boards*, including folders (to share on a networked drive or with services like DropBox), RStudio Connect, Amazon S3, Azure storage and ~Microsoft 365 (OneDrive and SharePoint)~.
+You can pin objects to a variety of pin *boards*, including folders (to share on a networked drive or with services like DropBox), RStudio Connect, Amazon S3, Azure storage and ~~Microsoft 365 (OneDrive and SharePoint)~~.
 Pins can be automatically versioned, making it straightforward to track changes, re-run analyses on historical data, and undo mistakes.

 ## Installation

-To try out the development version of pins you'll need to install from GitHub:
+To install the released version from PyPI:

 ```shell
 python -m pip install pins